How To Reduce Waste on the Farm

-Food waste is a problem that we all face, even if you don't have a farm.
+Food waste is a problem we all face, even if you don't have a farm.
 Inevitably, food will spoil.
-As farmers, we have the complex job of balancing growing the right amount of food so that our customers will be satisfied and yet, not leaving anything on the table to waste.
+As crop growers, we have the complex job of balancing growing the right amount of food so that our customers will be satisfied and yet not leaving anything on the table to waste.
+That's not an easy job.

-Top Ways to Reduce Food Waste on Your Farm - Before The Growing Season
+Top Ways to Reduce Waste on Your Farm - Before The Growing Season

 The way you plan your growing season can significantly reduce food waste on your farm.
 This means planning what to grow, when to grow it, for how long, when to harvest, and the best ways to store and sell it.
 Here are some steps before you even plant to reduce food waste during the growing season.

-Do Your Research: Before you purchase seed you need to understand what your customers want to buy, roughly how much they will pay for the item, and if that item grows well in your area.
-By doing this research before you start growing, will reduce the amount of waste you might end up with because of overages and un-marketability.
+Do Your Research: Before you purchase seed, fully understand what your customers want to buy, roughly how much they will pay for the item, and if that item grows well in your area.
+Doing this research before you start growing will reduce the amount of waste you might end up with because of overages and unmarketability.

-Estimate What You Need to Grow: This is another step in the market research, finding out how much you might need to grow.
+Estimate What You Need to Grow: This is another step in the market research.
+Try to understand how much you might need to grow.
 One of the top areas of food waste is overproduction.
 No one wants to grow food that just sits wasted in the field, but it happens due to overproduction of an item and not enough places to sell it.
-To combat this, do your research, and find places where you know you will be able to sell your item.
-You can sell wholesale as well as retail, don't limit yourself.
-Doing your research and understanding your market will go a long way to growing what you need.
-This doesn't mean that you can't try new things and add to your farm line-up but if your goal is to reduce waste, that's not the place to start.
+To combat this, do your research and find places where you know you will be able to sell your item.
+You can sell wholesale as well as retail; don't limit yourself.
+Doing your research and understanding your market will go a long way toward growing what you need.
+This doesn't mean that you can't try new things and add to your farm line-up, but if your goal is to reduce waste, that's not the place to start.

 Use Technology: The use of digital technology in farming has skyrocketed over the past decade.
 You can smartly use farm technology to help you produce and distribute your food more efficiently.
-This goes from seed to sale; using tools to estimate how much you will need to grow, to selling online and expanding your customer base.
-Technology has more and more applications in farming.
+This goes from seed to sale, using tools to estimate how much you will need to grow, to selling online and expanding your customer base.
+Ag technology has more and more applications in farming.

 Crop Selection: It starts with your crop selection.
-Choose crops that have a longer shelf life, are more stable, can be harvested easily, or can be easily preserved.
+Choose crops that have a longer shelf life, are more stable, can be harvested easily, can be easily transported, or can be easily preserved.

 Seed Selection: Choose high-quality seeds from reputable suppliers.
-Opt for varieties that are well-suited to your local climate, soil conditions are more disease-resistant.
-This improves germination and growth rates, and overall crop health.
+Opt for varieties that are well-suited to your local climate and soil conditions, which are more disease-resistant.
+This improves germination and growth rates and overall crop health.

 Soil Testing: Conduct regular soil tests to assess nutrient levels and pH balance.
 Amend your soil as needed with organic matter, compost, or appropriate fertilizers to optimize nutrient availability for optimal plant growth.